Exam results and Clearing

 Before exam results day

-- have your UCAS log in details ready on exam results day.
+- have your UCAS log in details ready.

 - if you have an offer accepted, have another look at the details of the course to make sure it is the right course for you.